Move your Blog from Blogger To WordPress without losing traffic

 This will help redirect traffic from your old site to your new site.

 14. Let everyone know you are moving!
 Post one final post on your old site, send out a tweet, and a status on your facebook page.
-Let your readers know to update their URLS if they have you in a bloglist.
+Let your readers know to update their URLs if they have you in a bloglist.

 15. If anything goes haywire – call an expert stat.